iot-edge-foundation/iot-edge-tradfri/README.md

 docker pull svelde/iot-edge-tradfri:0.3.1-amd64
 ```

 *Note*: This module is tested using the amd64 version.
-The working of the confirmed for the Raspberry PI version (arm32).
+The Raspberry PI version (arm32) functionality is confirmed.

 ![How to use in routing flow](media/flow.png)